Open Positions (as of March 2023)

-- Natural Sciences and Engineering Research Council, Ontario Centres of Excellence, Mitacs, CRIAQ, Molson Foundation, Canadian Foundation for Innovation and the Ontario Research Fund
+- Natural Sciences and Engineering Research Council, Ontario Centres of Excellence, Mitacs, CARIC/CRIAQ, Molson Foundation, Canadian Foundation for Innovation and the Ontario Research Fund

-- National Research Council Canada, Transport Canada, Natural Resources Canada, NAV Canada
+- National Research Council Canada, Transport Canada, Natural Resources Canada, NAV Canada, ISED Canada

-- Sander Geophysics Ltd., Bombardier Aerospace, L3-MAS, Delastek, Brican Flight Systems, ING Robotic Aviation, General Dynamics-Mission Systems, Romaeris, Stanley’s Olde Maple Lane Farm, GEM Systems, Tyto Robotics/RC Benchmark, Sky Canoe
+- Bell Helicopter Canada, Sander Geophysics Ltd., Bombardier Aerospace, L3-MAS, Delastek, Brican Flight Systems, ING Robotic Aviation, General Dynamics-Mission Systems, Romaeris, Stanley’s Olde Maple Lane Farm, GEM Systems, Tyto Robotics/RC Benchmark, Sky Canoe, Kinectrics, Besnovo, Laflamme Aero

-- Delft University of Technology, McGill University, Université de Moncton, Ecole Polytechnique, Algonquin College, Clarkson University, ETS, Universite de Sherbrooke, University of Ottawa, University of Alaska Fairbanks, Limerick Institute of Technology
+- Delft University of Technology, McGill University, Université de Moncton, Ecole Polytechnique, Algonquin College, Clarkson University, ETS, Universite de Sherbrooke, University of Ottawa, UQO, University of Alaska Fairbanks, Technological University of the Shannon: Midlands Midwest (formerly Limerick Institute of Technology), George Washington University

-My research focuses on novel aircraft structures, composite materials and hybrids, next-generation air vehicle concepts (e.g. UAVs and MAVs) and lightweight transport structures.
-Most recently I have worked on durability and damage tolerance of composite and hybrid materials, the design of novel UAVs, aerospace additive manufacturing, and lightweight freight railcars.
-I supervise a group of 6 MASc and 5 PhD students (as of January 2020) working on these and other topics.
+My research focuses on novel aircraft structures, composite materials and hybrids, next-generation air vehicle concepts (e.g. RPAS, AAM and MAVs) and lightweight transport structures.
+Most recently, I have worked on durability and damage tolerance of composite and hybrid materials, public perception of advanced aircraft, the design of novel RPAS, aerospace additive manufacturing, and lightweight freight railcars.
+I supervise a group of 18 students, post-docs and research assistants (as of July 2022) working on these and other topics.
 I also teach courses in Composite Materials, Aircraft Design, and Uninhabited Aircraft Systems.